-You know how we hoped that financial markets learned their lesson when the global financial markets came within hours of a total collapse?
+Do you know how we hoped that financial markets learned their lesson concerning derivatives when the global financial markets came within hours of a total collapse?
 Well, they didn’t!

 The 2008 Crash was caused by the unregulated derivatives markets.
 And if you think that problem has been fixed, you’re mistaken.

 DB [Deutsche Bank] sits atop the largest derivatives book in the world.

 Deutsche Bank & Derivatives

 Now keep in mind that Deutsche Bank is essentially the European Central Bank.

 This one bank has over $75 trillion in derivatives on its balance sheet.
 This is over 20 times German GDP and roughly the same size as global GDP.

 At this size, if even 0.01% of these derivatives are “at risk,” you’ve wiped ALL of the banks’ capital.